-- Try power naps – the optimum length of a power nap is 20 minutes; try not to nap for longer than that, unless you can manage a couple of hours.
+- Try power naps – the optimum length of a power nap is 20 minutes; try not to nap for longer than that, unless you can manage a full sleep cycle (about 90 minutes).
 Don’t nap for something in between though; people who set the alarm to nap for an hour, will often find they wake up feeling like they have a hangover: headache, dry mouth and don’t know what year it is – this is actually called the Hangover Effect.
 So keep your power naps to 20 minutes, or the whole length of your sleep cycle (90-120 minutes).
 If power naps are stopping you sleeping at night, avoid them during the day.

 - Try Mindfulness – proven strategy for helping people sleep, and known for many other benefits including managing stress and anxiety.
 Even if you find you’re tossing and turning in bed you can use mindfulness to rest your mind and body.
 There are a number of apps including Headspace you can try, as well as Mindfit Cop, which is being rolled out via the College of Policing, for frontline officers.
 You can read more about this here

 Everyone is different so how much sleep you need may be different to everyone else.
 If the aim is to wake up feeling rested, try shifting your attention to sleep quality, rather than quantity.
 Remember to chat to your GP or Occupational Health if sleep is really becoming an issue.

 I have enjoyed a TV and media career talking about the subjects I am passionate about, including healthy sleep and dreams.
 You can find out more about this here.
 To pay for a dream interpretation by telephone, book a telephone appointment below.